vibbits/gentle-hands-on-python/src/07_Dictionaries.md

 1. Can a list be a key in a dictionary?
 <details>
     <summary>Answer</summary>
-    No. A list can be modified after you create it so it would not be a stable key.
+    No. Lists are <em>mutable</em> (they can be modified after you create them) so they cannot be stable keys.
 </details>

 1. How can you access a key you're not sure is in the dictionary?
 <details>
     <summary>Answer</summary>
-    Check that the key is <code>in</code> the dictionary first.
+    If the key is not in the dictionary you cannot access it.
+But you can check that it is <code>in</code> the dictionary first.
 </details>

 ## References